syncfusion-content/wpf-docs/wpf/Introduction/NET-Framework-support-History.md

 ## Control compatibility

-Syncfusion® WPF controls are always updated with the Microsoft latest Framework.
+Syncfusion WPF controls are always updated with the Microsoft latest Framework.
 The following table contains information about controls compatibility with earlier version of .NET Framework

 ### List of controls compatibility with earlier version of .NET Framework